wur-bioinformatics/introduction-to-bioinformatics/week5.md

 Gene content in some representative species.
 Credits: {cite}`genome_sizes_2009`.
 :::
+%#% Figure genome_sizes comes from the book A Primer of Genome Science.
+Not able to use this figure (for free).
 Humans have a genome size of 3.2Gb.
 Not only the genome size varies greatly, in eukaryotes the number of chromosomes and chromosomal copies (ploidy) do too.
 Chromosome numbers range from 4 in fruitfly (_Drosophila_)